Back to Knowledge Centre

 Having a company vehicle is a ‘perk’ for you as an employee.
 It’s not tax free.
 There is income tax and national insurance to pay on the benefit in kind (BIK).

-At the moment, the BIK rates for electric cars are currently incredibly low at just 2% of the list price.
-Using a 2% rate on a £50,000 car means the BIK value is £1,000.
+At the moment, the BIK rates for electric cars for 2024/25 are currently incredibly low at just 2% of the list price.

 Income tax payable (each year) : £1,000 (BIK value) x * 40% (tax rate) = £400